-Valerio Micale is a manager in CPI’s climate finance workstream, based in London.
-His work focuses on green investment, with particular expertise in risk analysis, financial modeling, and impact assessment, including multi-criteria analysis.
+Valerio Micale is a manager at CPI.
+His work focuses on green investment, with expertise in risk analysis, financial modeling, and impact assessment, including multi-criteria analysis.

 Before joining CPI, Valerio was a researcher at Bocconi University, where he worked on projects related to sustainability and corporate environmental accountability.
 Prior to that, he worked for First Climate Zurich, where he was involved in the risk management of carbon assets.